NVIDIA/NeMo/docs/source/core/core.rst

 Neural Modules
 ==============

-NeMo is built around Neural Modules, conceptual blocks of neural networks that take typed inputs and produce typed outputs.
+NeMo is built around neural modules, conceptual blocks of neural networks that take typed inputs and produce typed outputs.
 Such modules typically represent data layers, encoders, decoders, language models, loss functions, or methods of combining activations.
 NeMo makes it easy to combine and re-use these building blocks while providing a level of semantic correctness checking via its neural type system.

-.. note:: *All Neural Modules inherit from ``torch.nn.Module`` and are therefore compatible with the PyTorch ecosystem.*
+.. note:: All neural modules inherit from ``torch.nn.Module`` and are therefore compatible with the PyTorch ecosystem.

-There are 3 types on Neural Modules:
+There are 3 types on neural modules:

     - Regular modules
     - Dataset/IterableDataset
     - Losses

-Every Neural Module in NeMo must inherit from `nemo.core.classes.module.NeuralModule` class.
+Every neural module in NeMo must inherit from ``nemo.core.classes.module.NeuralModule`` class.

 .. autoclass:: nemo.core.classes.module.NeuralModule

-Every Neural Modules inherits the ``nemo.core.classes.common.Typing`` interface and needs to define neural types for its inputs and outputs.
+Every neural modules inherits the ``nemo.core.classes.common.Typing`` interface and needs to define neural types for its inputs and outputs.
 This is done by defining two properties: ``input_types`` and ``output_types``.
 Each property should return an ordered dictionary of
 "port name"->"port neural type" pairs.
 Here is the example from :class:``~nemo.collections.asr.modules.ConvASREncoder`` class: